 Improvised Weapon: Lorraine communicates her distaste for Biff by clocking him with the box carrying her prom dress before running away with her friend as Biff shouts after her that she'll be his wife one day.
 That must be some hefty dress.

-In Spite of a Nail: The only two things that have been confirmed not to have been changed in the 1985-A timeline is that A Fistful of Dollars still gets made, and Lorraine's brother Joey still turns out to be a jailbird.
+In Spite of a Nail: The only things that have been confirmed not to have been changed in the 1985-A timeline are that Michael Jackson still becomes a famous pop star, A Fistful of Dollars still gets made, the Wounded Knee Occupation still takes place, and Lorraine's brother Joey still turns out to be a jailbird.

-Insult to Rocks: Marty comparing 1985-A with Hell, to which Doc retorts he's giving Hell too much credit.
+Insult to Rocks: Marty comparing 1985-A with Hell.
+Doc retorts he's not giving Hell enough credit.

 I Remember It Like It Was Yesterday: Marty, when he returns to 1955.
 Doc mentions that he was there yesterday.
 From the time Marty left 1955 at the climax of Part I (arriving at October 26, 1985, 1:24AM), to the time he returns with Doc to 1955 in the middle of Part II (leaving 1985-A at around October 27, 1985, 2:00AM), is a real-time passage of about 24 hours.